Brexiteers wary as Sunak and EU chief prepare to announce Northern Ireland deal

 The deal is expected to include check-free lanes for goods coming from Great Britain into Northern Ireland.

-Deputy Prime Minister Dominic Raab said the reduction in trade red tape would lead to a “substantial scaling back” of the role of the European Court of Justice (ECJ).
+Deputy Prime Minister Dominic Raab said the reduction in trade red tape would lead to a “substantial scaling back” of the role of the ECJ.

 But he refused on Sunday to rule out the court having a say on future legal cases, which could prove to be a flashpoint for DUP resistance.